nathan-nguyen/console-color/README.md

 - Improve HitboxManager - isValid method with moving vector.
 - Make ModelManager abstract, separate into ClientModelManager and ServerModelManager.
 - Use netty for network.
+- Review the use of `parallelStream`, measure the performance.

 ## Past Improvements